Indian shares gained on Wednesday, led by consumer goods company Hindustan Unilever after better-than-expected quarterly earnings.

-Other gainers included Bharti Airtel, ITC, Power Grod and NTPC, up between 1.3 percent to 2.6 percent.
+Other gainers included Bharti Airtel, ITC, Dr. Reddy's and Tata Consultancy Services, up between 2 percent to 3 percent.

-Reliance Capital declined 1.8 percent after a block deal.
+Among the laggards, Reliance Capital declined 2 percent after a block deal.

-Market breadth was in the favour of losers, with about 2 stocks declining to every 1 stock that advanced.
+Market breadth was in the favour of advancers, with about 2 stocks advancing to every 1 stock that declined.